 In California, there is no limitation on the total amount of economic damages that can be awarded.
-This includes damages such as medical bills and lost wages.
+This includes property damages, medical bills, and lost wages.
 In general, there is also no cap on the total amount of pain and suffering damages that a personal injury victim can be awarded.
 The exception to this is for medical malpractice claims that have a cap of $250,000 for non-economic damages such as pain and suffering.

 California places a statute of limitations (or time limit) on personal injury cases of two years from the date an injury occurs.
 This means that an Orange County personal injury victim has a two-year window with which to file a civil lawsuit against an alleged negligent party to recover compensation.
 There are some exceptions to this two-year time limit, so please speak with your lawyer about the specific factors affecting your case.